 “It also seemed like a natural continuation of what I had been doing at rehab, concentrating on nutrition and exercise.”

-Football Fans in Training uses the unique attraction between football Clubs and their fans to improve the health of older adults, encouraging them to lose weight, get fit and live a healthier, more active life.
+FFIT uses the unique attraction between football Clubs and their fans to improve the health of older adults, encouraging them to lose weight, get fit and live a healthier, more active life.

 Fans on the scheme take part in a 12-week training programme delivered by their Club Community Organisation (CCO) coaches at their team’s home stadium.
 They are also grounded in current science of how to eat more healthily and become more active.